52North/sensor-web-tutorial/docs/85_helgoland_client.md

 ### Select Time Series Data

 After you clicked on a station a popup opens.
-In this you can select a timeseries data and confirm your decision.
+In this you can select timeseries data and confirm your decision.

 ![HelgolandMapPopup.png](images/HelgolandMapPopup.png "Helgoland Map Popup")

 > ####### Activity 5
 >
-> 1. Select a timeseries data
+> 1. Select timeseries data
 > 1. Click on `Show adjustments in diagram`

 ### Visualize Time Series Data